fingerprintjs/fingerprint-pro-segment-source-function/README.md

 }
 ```

-This is how each field in the Identify Spec is populated:
+This is how fields in the Identify Spec are populated:

 | Identify Spec field | Source field in Fingerprint Pro `result` or metadata passed to `segment.identify`                                |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------- |